 Likewise, data sanitization and security procedures should be applied wherever practical for new IT devices, as malware can be introduced on a wide range of hardware.
 For instance, the U.S. Federal Bureau of Investigation issued an alert in April 2020 of Kwampis malware actors targeting healthcare hardware and software during the COVID-19 pandemic.
 In 2019, low-budget mobile phones came with pre-installed malware.

 Organizations must be mindful of the origin of any device.
-Data protection policies should also encourage device sanitization before installation where it makes sense.
+IT security policies should address the possibility of a supply chain attack as an entry point to your business network and encourage device sanitization before installation where it makes sense.

 There’s no sure-fire way to completely protect your organizational infrastructure from all cyber threats.
 However, sanitizing new devices from the beginning of the asset lifecycle is a best practice for protecting your network and its confidential data from a supply chain attack.

 Secure data erasure is a software-based sanitization process that removes all data from a device while leaving the device intact and usable.
 It also provides verification and a tamper-proof certificate attesting that data sanitization has occurred.